shawnvdp/findr/README.md

 # findr

-A simple CLI to find files containing a specific search term.
+A simple CLI to find files containing a specific search term, concurrently searching an amount of files equivalent to your number of logical CPUs.

 ![example](./assets/example.gif)